-Selling is a noble form of art, which takes slightly different forms when selling to a customer (out-house) or to a colleague (in-house).
+Selling is a noble form of art, which takes slightly different forms when selling to a customer (out-house) or a colleague (in-house).
 Luckily both the directions go by the same principles.
 The twist in general is whether that special someone is already looking for a solution and is therefore on the buying mode, or not looking and even in the I-have-other-priorities-such-as-protecting-the-cash mode.

 As my company Voyantic operates in the relatively young technological field of RAIN RFID measurement and testing solutions, the latter mode is usually assumed, since the prospect companies are typically start-ups.
-Of course we are not working on the sales case only from outside the prospect company, but together with an in-house sponsor that faces the same communications challenge: How to get the management to say yes to the investment proposal?
+Of course, we are not working on the sales case only from outside the prospect company, but together with an in-house sponsor that faces the same communications challenge: How to get the management to say yes to the investment proposal?

 The Boss Takes the Most Heat in the Valley of Death

-Our prospect start-ups are in the pre-launch phase and cash flow vice is located firmly in the valley of death.
+Our prospect start-ups are in the pre-launch phase, and cash flow vice is located firmly in the valley of death.
 I’ve been in that valley myself - it’s a horrid place, and only the brave go there.

 Sales is all about getting to Yes.
-Let’s therefore focus on The Boss, because ultimately she/he says “Yes” or “No” to the investment proposal.
+Let’s, therefore, focus on The Boss, because ultimately she/he says “Yes” or “No” to the investment proposal.

 Facing RFID Sensor Tag Development Hurdles

 Cutting edge stuff, and riding high on the hype curves, too!
 So it gradually reveals to you that the antenna design is heavily restricted by the selected production process, which further seems to limit the tags reading performance.
-Unfortunately you don’t quite have all the facts on the table to back decision making, because there is only a DIY RFID reader based test setup in the basement lab, right next to the janitor’s room.
-Additional discomfort raises from the fact that the latest tag sensor circuitry samples seem to have a set of “undocumented” properties that don’t go so well either with the reader in the lab.
+Unfortunately, you don’t quite have all the facts on the table to back decision making, because there is only a DIY RFID reader based test setup in the basement lab, right next to the janitor’s room.
+Additional discomfort arises from the fact that the latest tag sensor circuitry samples seem to have a set of “undocumented” properties that don’t go so well either with the reader in the lab.

 It Doesn’t Hurt to Find Out How Others Have Managed to Get the Antenna Design Right

-First of, the Company Z has only slideware to sell, which means there is practically no revenue.
+First of Company Z has only the slideware to sell, which means there is practically no revenue.

 How to Present the Gathered Information with Maximal Impact

 So what is it that you do?
-Well first you go home and sleep off the first wave of excitement.
-On Wednesday morning you make a few calculations together with a fresh blueberry muffin, then rush to the corner office at 9:15 AM, take a deep breath and… ?
+Well, first, you go home and sleep off the first wave of excitement.
+On Wednesday morning, you make a few calculations together with a fresh blueberry muffin, then rush to the corner office at 9:15 AM, take a deep breath, and…?

 At this point it is important to remind yourself that The Boss is in heat and busy looking for a way out of the valley of death.
 You are almost there, next reel it in with a correctly tuned message: